Watch Pastor Joe Fox as he gives you sage advice.

 It’s been over

-6 8 10 years since I wrote this under my since retired ‘nom de guerre’, and a very good friend of mine at Western Rifle Shooter’s Association again asked me if I’d mind updating it (same one who asked last time).
+6 8 13 years since I wrote this under my since retired ‘nom de guerre’, and my very good friend at Western Rifle Shooter’s Association again asked me if I’d mind updating it (same one who asked last time).
 This is a good base plan for folks you might know just waking up to the fact that things are spinning faster in the vortex than ever before, and this might be the best last chance for them to get themselves in gear.
 Feel free to add or take away as your situation and local area conditions may require.
 This is by no means the best or only plan, rather, one that may help someone with no knowledge or skills.
 There are other good perspectives on this subject out there, and they shouldn’t be discounted.
 Much like this one.

 You may be thinking, “WORST case??
 What could POSSIBLY get any worse than this??
 There’s nothing I can do.
 Things being the way they are, it’s basically over…all we can do is wait for the hammer to fall.”
 Well, for one thing, that’s not true!
 Many folks just like you don’t agree with or believe that perspective in the slightest!
 There’s a lot you can do!
 And, if this plan helps get you thinking of what you can do instead of what you can’t do, we all might just benefit from your action!
 In fact, if enough folks begin to think about what they can do, we just might avert the “worst case” and many more of us may live through these ‘interesting times’ that are certainly headed our way!
 So, while you’re reading this, keep that thought in mind, ok?